cayasso/cacheman/README.md

 ### cache.cache(key, data, ttl, [fn])

 Cache shortcut method that support middleware.
-This method will first call `get` and if the key is not found in cache it will call `cache.set` to save the value in cache.
+This method will first call `get` and if the key is not found in cache it will call `set` to save the value in cache.

 ```javascript
 cache.cache('foo', { a: 'bar' }, '45s', function (err) {